 - PhD theses

 Martin Blunt, Professor of Flow in Porous Media – overall supervision and theories of multiphase flow in porous media

 Branko Bijeljic Principal Research Fellow – multiphase flow and reactive transport

 Sajjad Foroughi, Post-doctoral researcher – pore-scale modelling and analysis

 Sati Asli Gundogar, Post-doctoral researcher – pore-scale modelling and analysis

-Linqi Zhou, Visiting Post-doctoral researcher – pore-scale imaging and experiments.
+Linqi Zhu, Visiting Post-doctoral researcher – pore-scale imaging and experiments

 Abdulla Alhosani, 3rd year PhD student – imaging of near-miscible three-phase flow

 Luke Giudici, 3rd year PhD student – pore-scale modelling and the effect of wettability